isabelkfigueroa/isabelkfigueroa.github.io/_posts/2025-05-18-color-me-dark.md

 that makes real contributions to their community.
 In Chicago, he continues his membership in the National Association for the Advancement of Colored People (NAACP), and helps disseminate important information.
-In Chicago, Mrs. Love protests against the lynchings, or extrajudicial killings, that at the time, black people experience too often at the hands of white people.
+In Chicago, Mrs. Love protests against the lynchings, or extrajudicial killings, that black people experience too often.
 She also advocates for voting rights for all Americans.
 Both Mr. and Mrs. Love teach their children, Nellie Lee and Erma Jean, to stay informed and active citizens.
 Alongside the example that their parents set, the girls develop their own